lgaultie/snowcrash/level01/Ressources/README.md

 ` x  --> Holding place for the user’s “encrypted password.”
 Traditionally, this field actually stored the user’s encrypted password.
 Modern Unix systems store encrypted passwords in a separate file (the shadow password file) that can be accessed only by privileged users.` https://www.oreilly.com/library/view/practical-unix-and/0596003234/ch04s03.html

-Flag01 password is in clear but is encrypted same ways as level00.
+Flag01 password is in clear but is encrypted same ways as `level00`'s `john` file.
 However Caesar cipher doesn't seem to find anything.

 Let's install `john the ripper` on a personal computer, then use it on the password.
 ```bash